ComScore

 3. Soft Blue

-Wadden tapped lighter, muted blues as great companions to a number of red shades.
+Wadden tapped lighter, muted blues as great companions for a number of red shades.
 “For the more tonal reds, I recommend a softer blue,” she says.

 4. Dark Blue

-If you’re a fan of blue, you’re in luck.
-Freeman says that nearly all shades of blue can work with red because they’re complementary, but she and Wadden agree that brighter reds mesh best with dark blues like navy or cobalt, which “is a great classic look,” according to Freeman.
+That being said, Freeman adds that nearly all shades of blue can work with red because they’re complementary.
+But she and Wadden agree that brighter reds mesh best with dark blues like navy or cobalt, which create “a great classic look,” according to Freeman.

 what colors go with red gold